Q&A WITH NICK & CANDY ROBERTSON

 It’s very important to keep looking ahead, to create goals that challenge and excite.
 We’re approaching everything anew as we relaunch with a clarified view of where we want to be as artists, designers, and brand owners.
 With a veritable cornucopia of upcoming products in the works, we’re really excited to be launching the Give With Roobee program, where a percentage of all sales will be donated to give meals via our giving partner, Foodbank Australia.
 Establishing this giving program is a great motivator for us to create better design that connects with a broader audience.

 Design is all about answering questions.
 We are most energised and inspired when answering questions.
 Or asking them.

 Noferin started from love.
 It brought us together as creators and gave meaning and purpose to our day.
 Fourteen years later and that spark is as strong as ever.
 It’s nice making things with one’s greatest inspiration.

 Where do you think your area of design is headed in 2019/2020?
-Are there any subtle or big design / business trends that you’ve identified?
+Are there any design or business trends that you’ve identified?
 Have they affected the direction of your business?

 Staying abreast of trends and following what others are doing can work for some very fluid business models, but for us, worrying about these things only leads to self-doubt and uncertainty.

 What advice would you give to someone who has a creative business idea?

 Don’t be afraid to share.